alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/05-Adding-An-Editor-And-Image-Upload.md

 Now we can add rich text and Froala text editor will turn it into Html code.

-Som sample content.
+Some sample content.

 ![Sample content](assets/images/content.jpg "Sample content")

 We can add the same script section to our Edit View Page as it also has an Id of ``"content"``.

-## Adding an Image Upload to our application
+## Adding an Image Upload option to our application

 We need to create an Image Upload API to our project.